2006 Thai coup d'état: Stock exchange

-Thai stocks fell to two-month lows before recovering in the first day of trading since a military coup ousted Prime Minister Thaksin Shinawatra.
-Shares of Shin Corp., linked to Thaksin, and its units declined.
+Thai stocks fell to two-month lows before recovering in the first day of trading since the coup.
+Shares of Shin Corporation and its units declined.
 The SET Index dropped 9.99, or 1.4 percent, to 692.57 at the 16:30 close in Bangkok.
 About six stocks fell for every one that rose at the exchange, with 43 billion baht (US$1.1 billion) changing hands.
 That was the most since 51 billion baht in shares traded on 5 April, the day after Thaksin said he would step down to end a political crisis.
 The SET rose 3.1 percent that day.

-The SET Index fell 29.64 points, or 4.2 percent to 702.63 in the first minutes of trading Thursday to its lowest intraday level since 21 July.
+The SET Index fell 29.64 points, or 4.2 percent to 702.63 in the first minutes of trading on 21 September to its lowest intraday level since 21 July.
 But quickly bounced back, suggesting the coup would do no greater damage.
 Merrill Lynch said "This time investors should be encouraged by the fact that the uncertainty surrounding Thaksin's tenure has been removed." and kept its "overweight" rating on Thai stocks.
-Foreign Institutions with JPM leading is net buy 7,393 million baht (US$200 million) in this day.
+Foreign Institutions with JPM leading was valued at 7,393 million baht (US$200 million) in this day.
 After the previous coup, in February 1991, the SET tumbled 7.3 percent on the first day of trading before rallying 24 percent in the next two months.

 Currency

-The Thai baht experienced its biggest loss in almost three years after the military seized control of Bangkok and Prime Minister Thaksin Shinawatra declared a state of emergency.
+The Thai baht experienced its biggest loss in almost three years after the military seized control of Bangkok and Thaksin declared a state of emergency.
 The baht fell 1.3 percent to 37.77 per dollar at 17:06 in New York, from 37.29 late on 18 September, the biggest decline since 14 October 2003.
 The baht trimmed losses after falling by as much as 1.8 percent on speculation King Bhumibol Adulyadej would resolve the crisis.

 The baht rebounded in the following day as investors bet the coup would break a political deadlock that had stalled public works spending.
-The currency rose the most in more than eight months after army chief Sondhi Boonyarataklin took power without bloodshed and pledged to hold elections in October 2007.
+The currency rose the most in more than eight months.
 The baht rose 1 percent to 37.38 per dollar at 14:30 in Bangkok.
 "This represents a buying opportunity as it removes the political roadblock from the economy," said Richard Yetsenga, a currency strategist at HSBC Holdings Plc in Hong Kong.
 "The coup is as calm as you could possibly expect."